Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 ## The PWK Course

 My purchased 2 month course started somewhere in the first week of February.
 But for the first 2 weeks there was not much done in the labs.
 People knowing me in real life would know why.
-Worth it, I'd say ;) I immediately scheduled my first exam attempt 1 month into the course.
+Worth it, I'd say ;)

+I immediately scheduled my first exam attempt 1 month into the course.
 I didn't expect anything out of it, but just wanted to test myself and get a feel for the exam.
 If I failed I'd have another month of labs to practice before attempting the exam again.

 The 2 weeks prior to the exam was where I really started playing in the labs, I had taken time off work to focus on preparing for the exam.
 I also spent about 2 entire days familiarising myself with Buffer Overflows and Windows Privilege Escalation from various guides.
 The latter was a major weakness for myself and most people I know.

-All in all, I actually only spent 2 weeks working on the labs.
+All in all, I actually only spent about 2 weeks working on the labs.